 HMS Invincible 1744

 The Invincible 1744 excavation, the largest maritime archaeological excavation in the UK since the Mary Rose, is now complete.
-The Project is endorsed personally by HRH Prince Philip, Duke of Edinburgh.
-The Duke, who served with distinction in the Royal Navy during World War II, recognises the great significance of the Royal Navy’s first Invincible and its vital influence on the development of the Royal Navy, both in terms of shipbuilding but also in technological advances.
+The Project was endorsed personally by HRH Prince Philip, Duke of Edinburgh.
+The Duke, who served with distinction in the Royal Navy during World War II, recognised the great significance of the Royal Navy’s first Invincible and its vital influence on the development of the Royal Navy, both in terms of shipbuilding but also in technological advances.

 Now it is the subject of a major exhibition at the National Museum of the Royal Navy.

 In 2016 MAST received a £2 million grant for the rescue excavation, recovery, conservation and public display of material from the wreck of HMS Invincible (1744).
-Our partners are Bournemouth University, National Museum of the Royal Navy and Dan Pascoe of Pascoe Archaeological Services.
+Our partners are Bournemouth University, National Museum of the Royal Navy (NMRN) and Dan Pascoe of Pascoe Archaeological Services.

 The excavation took place over three dive seasons.
 It was thanks to a Heritage Lottery grant of £360,000 that we were able to carry out a third and final excavation season in 2019.
 In 2017 we carried out 350 dives between 9 staff divers and volunteers over 25 days equating to 21,682 minutes underwater.
 In 2018 we dived for 47 days with the same number of people.
 We carried out 661 dives equating 57,889 minutes on the seabed.
 In 2019, we carried out 447 dives, spending a total of 37,628 minutes below the surface.
 Some artefacts from the final season are still in conservation at our Archaeological Centre in Poole, such as the cutwater.